 What it my perspective?

 We are all biased by our life experiences.
-I always find it valuable to share thoughts with folks of different backgrounds.
+I find it valuable to share thoughts with folks of different backgrounds.
 The dialog helps me question my assumptions, cut through the fog and “buzz” in the valley, and assess trends/models/companies….
-It’s also rather challenging to keep up with all my colleagues/friends/former employees.. and this has been a great tool to do so.
 Hard to believe that close 3,000-4,000 people a week read this thing.
-My perspective is shaped by running 2 of the world’s largest online banks, running a global SWAT team for Oracle, running and investing in Start ups, working with a few MCX retailers, Top Card Issuers, Regulators, Payment Networks, Mobile Operators and Advertisers/mobile platforms.
+My perspective is shaped by running 2 of the world’s largest online banks, running a global SWAT and solutions architecture teams for Oracle, running/ investing in Start ups, working with a few MCX retailers, Top Card Issuers, Regulators, Payment Networks, Mobile Operators and Advertisers/mobile platforms.
 In short, I know very little about a number of different industries… with deep knowledge of only a very few things.
 My main asset?
 I know who to ask when I have questions…

 My Starpoint team is comprised of former CEOs and executives in payments, platform, banking, software, mobile, advertising, venture capital, retail and sales.
 Starpoint’s advisory services are focused in 4 areas: